aralroca/next-translate/README.md

 Asynchronous function to load the `t` function outside components / pages.
 It works on both server-side and client-side.

 Unlike the useTranslation hook, we can use here any namespace, it doesn't have to be a namespace defined in the "pages" configuration.
 It downloads the namespace indicated as a parameter on runtime.
+You can load multiple namespaces by giving an array as a paramater, in this case the default namespace will be the fist one.

 Example inside `getStaticProps`: